GetBreeze/breeze-db-docs/collection.md

 ### prepend

 The `prepend` method adds an item to the beginning of the collection.
 If inserting a single element then this method is preferred to the `unshift` method where new allocation is made due to the `rest` parameter.
-New `Collection` is **not** created, the original instance is modified instead.
+A new `Collection` is **not** created, the original instance is modified instead.

 ```as3
 var primes:Collection = new Collection(3, 5, 7, 11);